Fast Rendezvous on a Cycle by Agents with Different Speeds: Introduction

 \section{Introduction}

-\subsection{Background and motivation}
+\subsection{Background and Motivation}

-In this paper, we illustrate some advantages of a quality that is often considered disruptive in real computing systems, namely asynchrony.
-We consider the manifestation of asynchrony as a difference in action speed between the different constituents of a system; in this initial study, we consider a constant difference, leaving the possible unpredictability of this difference to future study.
+The difference between the speed of the actions of different entities is typically considered disruptive in real computing systems.
+In this paper, we illustrate some advantages of such phenomena in cases where the difference remains {\em fixed} throughout the execution\footnote{Advantages can also be exploited in cases where the difference in speed follows some stochastic distribution, however, in this initial study, we focus on the simpler fully deterministic case.
+That is, we assume a speed heterogeneity that is arbitrary but fixed throughout the execution.}.
 We demonstrate the {\em usefulness} of this manifestation of asynchrony to tasks involving symmetry breaking.
-More specifically, we show how two mobile agents, identical in every aspect save their speed, can lever their speed difference in order to rendezvous fast.
+More specifically, we show how two mobile agents, identical in every aspect save their speed, can lever their speed difference in order to achieve fast rendezvous.

 Symmetry breaking is a major issue in distributed computing that is completely absent from traditional sequential computing.
 Symmetry can often prevent different processes from reaching a common goal.
 Well known examples include leader election~\cite{angluin}, mutual exclusion \cite{dijkstra}, agreement \cite{anon-agree,anon-robot} and renaming \cite{renaming}.
 To address this issue, various differences between processes are exploited.
 For example, solutions for leader election often rely on unique identifiers assumed to be associated with each entity (e.g., a process) \cite{angluin}.
 Another example of a difference is the location of the entities in a network graph.
 Entities located in different parts of a non-symmetric graph can use this knowledge in order to behave differently; in such a case, a leader can be elected even without using unique identifiers \cite{kameda}.
-If no differences exist, breaking symmetry deterministically is impossible (see, e.g., \cite{angluin,yu-yung}) and one must resort to randomized algorithms, assuming that different entities can draw different random bits \cite{itai-rodeh}.
-Random bits are often regarded as a scarce resource.
-We note that distributed systems do have a certain unpredictable source of randomness coming from differences between the speeds of the actions of different entities which may be time dependent.
-This source is, too, a manifestation of asynchrony, and, possibly, can be exploited in spite of its unpredictability.
-However, we leave the study of exploiting this part of asynchrony to the future, and focus on the simpler fully deterministic case.
-That is, we assume a speed heterogeneity that is random but fixed throughout the execution.
+If no differences exist, breaking symmetry deterministically becomes impossible (see, e.g., \cite{angluin,yu-yung}) and one must resort to randomized algorithms, assuming~that different entities can draw different random bits \cite{itai-rodeh}.